 Levers are basic tools probably used since prehistoric times.
 They were first described by Archimedes.
 A lever is a simple machine which makes work easier, which involves moving a load around the pivot or fulcrum using an effort.
+Watch this video on levers:

 http://www.youtube.com/watch?v=wV1pYkTtsxg